bradygaster/HelloOrleans/README.md

   CONTAINER_REGISTRY_LOGIN_SERVER: orleansoncontainerapps.azurecr.io
 ```

-Customize these values so they match the Azure resource names you just created.
+11. Customize these values so they match the Azure resource names you just created.

 ```yaml
 env:
   CONTAINER_APP_RESOURCE_GROUP_NAME: orleansonaca
   CONTAINER_REGISTRY_LOGIN_SERVER: orleansonacaacr.azurecr.io
 ```

-Set the `helloorleansregistry_USERNAME_FFFF` and `helloorleansregistry_PASSWORD_FFFF` GitHub secrets to match the Azure Container Registry's username and password.

 Commit your changes and push them to the `deploy` branch.